 So , last week I read the news about the H1N1 cases in Doha recently.
 My first reaction, PANIC!!!!! (why??? you will understand it a bit…).
-Yes, its back in Doha and it reminded me of a very interesting story of mine.
-But before I tell you that, let me remind you the facts about H1N1 (so you would understand my story better 😉 and let me warn you its not a short one!)
+Yes, it’s back in Doha and it reminded me of a very interesting story of mine.
+But before I tell you that, let me remind you the facts about H1N1 (so you would understand my story better 😉

 - In the spring of 2009, a new flu virus H1N1 (swine flu) spread quickly across the United States and the world.